-As can be seen from Figures 6.2 (SAC's within 15km), 6.3 (SPA's within 15km), 6.4 (NHA and pNHA within 15km), and 6.5 (Ramsar sites within 15km), there are four Natura 2000 sites within 5km, five National conservation sites within five kilometres of the proposed development site, and two Ramsar sites within 15km of the proposed development site.
-The distance and details of the conservation sites within 15km of the proposed development are seen in Table 6.2a and Table 6.2b.
+As can be seen from Figures 6.2 (SAC's within 15km), 6.3 (SPA's within 15km), 6.4 (NHA and pNHA within 15km), and 6.5 (Ramsar sites within 15km), there are four Natura 2000 sites within 5km, five National conservation sites within five kilometres of the proposed development site, and two Ramsar sites within 15km of the proposed development are seen in Table 6.2a and Table 6.2b.
 Given the extent of the proposed works, it is considered that there is an indirect pathway to designated sites located within Dublin Bay.
 Figures 6.6 - 6.9 demonstrate watercourses proximate to the subject site and designated conservation sites with the potential for a hydrological pathway.
-In addition, foul water and surface water drainage (during operation) is treated in the Ringsend WwTP which is operating within capacity1.
+In addition, foul water and surface water drainage (during operation) is treated in the Ringsend WwTP which is operating within capacity.